Kerry Sherman

-Kerry Sherman (born Katherine O'Rene MacDonald, October 4, 1953, in Los Angeles, United States) is an American actress.
+Kerry Sherman is an American actress.
 She played Amy Perkins Wallace on the NBC soap opera Santa Barbara from 1984 to 1986.

-Background
+Early life

-Sherman grew up in Hawaii.
+Sherman was born in Los Angeles and grew up in Hawaii.
 Her parents were Ray McDonald, a dancer and actor, and Peggy Ryan.
-Her father Ray died when she was young.
-She was not concerned with becoming an actress.
-Later she attended University of Hawaii for a period of time.
-She thought she may try a career as a veterinarian but the thought of cutting up small animals wasn't appealing to her.
-She worked as a stewardess for a short time, then later she thought about acting.
+Ray died when she was young.
+She was not concerned with acting.
+Later she attended University of Hawaii.
+She considered a career as a veterinarian, worked as a flight attendant, then later took up acting.

 Career

 1970s

 Her earliest role was as Coline, in the "Bionic Boy" episode of The Six Million Dollar Man which aired on November 7, 1976.
-She played the girlfriend of the Bionic Boy (played by Vincent van Patten).
-The following year, she played the part of Patti in the exploitation film, Satan's Cheerleaders which was directed by Greydon Clark and starred John Ireland, Yvonne De Carlo, Jack Kruschen and John Carradine.
-She also appeared in a Barnaby Jones episode, "Gang War".
-In 1978, she played the part of Barbara in the Lou Grant episode "Hero" which also starred Marlene Warfield, Hazel Medina, Lola Mason and Jim McMullan.
-In 1979, she played the role of Cathy Ferguson, in the "How the west was won"'s first episode of season 3rd.
+She played the girlfriend of the Bionic Boy (played by Vincent Van Patten).
+The following year, she played the part of Patti in the exploitation film, Satan's Cheerleaders.
+She appeared in Barnaby Jones episode, "Gang War".
+In 1978, she played the part of Barbara in the Lou Grant episode "Hero".
+In 1978, she played Kathy Munroe, on The New Adventures of Wonder Woman Season 4, Episode 5 "Disco Devil".
+In 1979, she played the role of Cathy Ferguson, in Season 3, Episode 1 of How the West Was Won.

 1980s

-In 1982, she was in the hit movie, 48 Hrs. which starred Nick Nolte and Eddie Murphy.
+In 1982, she was in the hit movie, 48 Hrs.